Out of homelessness, into a hovel: Public money spent on Seattle houses with bugs, trash, no water

 In that same span they issued about a dozen citations for other code failures, including junk vehicle storage, unauthorized basement bedrooms and utility services cut off when the bills went unpaid.

 Seattle police logged 140 incident calls at the six homes.
-They visited several times looking for sex offenders who failed to resister, and in response to domestic disputes, assaults and minor disturbances.
+They visited several times looking for sex offenders who failed to register, and in response to domestic disputes, assaults and minor disturbances.
 Separately, medics visited at least twice in response to drug and alcohol overdoses.

 Some former tenants say the lapses at STEPS properties went beyond what’s detailed in city records.
 They describe Hackney as a well-intended but absentee landlord who ignored complaints and disputes between residents.